Puerto Princesa Underground River In Palawan: Is it Worth it?

 Well from the title, we’re sure you’ve worked out it’s in Palawan, but where exactly is the Puerto Princesa Underground River?

 Also known as the Puerto Princesa Subterranean River National Park, it’s located just off the shores of Sabang.
 Sabang is on the west coast, about 80 kilometres from the city of Puerto Princesa.
+You can easily book your tickets to Sabang here.
 The underground river in Palawan is also part of the Saint Paul Mountain Range which borders St. Paul Bay to the north and the Babuyan River to the east.

 One of the New 7 Wonders of Nature